ActivisionGameScience/ags_conda_recipes/README.rst

 Point (1) is now solved for Linux developers who use ``docker`` (Windows and Mac platforms can run the same code in a lightweight VM using ``boot2docker``).
-Unfortunately there is no similar solution for *native* Windows and Mac projects.
+Unfortunately there is not a similar solution for *native* Windows and Mac projects.

 The python world solved (1) with the introduction of ``virtualenv``.
 Unfortunately this only works well for pure python code.